-During 2019 the Company has set up a Business Sustainability and Ethics Committee composed of i.a. the CEO, the Head of Sustainability, the Head of Compliance and certain other Company managers that the CEO nominates.
+The Company has set up a Business Sustainability and Ethics Committee composed of i.a. the CEO, the Head of Sustainability, the Head of Compliance and certain other Company managers that the CEO nominates.
 The Company's CSR policy is applied throughout the Group, and in the day-to-day operations measures are taken to achieve both Group wide and local goals.
 The CSR governance structure is composed of a framework for internal governance and control that includes a functional organisational structure with a clear division of responsibilities between management, operations and control functions, as well as principles, policies and processes.
 To further support policy application and relevance, each policy is assigned to a "document owner" - often the person responsible for the policy's specific area.
-The Executive Management Team is responsible for the CSR strategy, while the Chief Business Development Officer (CBDO) has had overall responsibility for implementation of the strategy during 2019.
+The Executive Management Team is responsible for the CSR strategy, while the Chief Retail Banking and Business Development Officer has had overall responsibility for implementation of the strategy during 2020.
 Day-to-day responsibility for the achievement of individual targets rests with each relevant manager.

 The Company's ethical guidelines, composed of an umbrella document and several ancillary documents, are designed to be applied by both employees and partners.
 The umbrella document specifies fundamental values and principles and provides information on some of the ancillary documents.
-All employees receive continuous training on ethical issues, and training statistics are monitored on a monthly basis to ensure that all employees receive regular training on these issues.
+All employees receive continuous training on ethical issues, and training statistics are monitored on a monthly basis.